Is Your Company Competitive? 5 Key Questions to Ask About Any Digital Workplace

 To ensure employee commitment, it's necessary, in addition to having inspiring ways of working and offering sufficiently challenging work tasks, to also give employees enough autonomy, direct feedback, and meaningful work.
 Without all these, motivation is bound to suffer.

 Millennials and post-millennials rank opportunities for career and personal development as the most important benefit of a job – even more important than salary.
-This being so, employers would do well to invest in staff development in order to keep their best talents fully committed to the company.
+This being so, employers would do well to invest in employee development in order to keep their best talents fully committed to the company.

 3. I'm not neglecting skills development, am I?